ShaunCurtis/Blazr.Sitebuilder/Blazr.Sitebuilder.Builder/Source/Building-Blazor-Applications/Blazor-Services.md

-This post looks at Blazor the Dependancy Injection Containers and examines the lifecycle of the services they provide.
+This post looks at Blazor the Dependency Injection Containers and examines the lifecycle of the services they provide.

-## Dependancy Injection Containers
+## Dependency Injection Containers

 Blazor has three levels of service containers.
 These are: